ntop/ntopng/doc/src/alerts/index.rst

 ntopng alerts are:

-- Evaluated with Checks for pools of hosts, interfaces, SNMP devices, and other network elements
+- Evaluated with Behavioural Checks for pools of hosts, interfaces, SNMP devices, and other network elements
 - Delivered to recipients using type- or severity-based criteria

-Below you can read more about available check and how alerts are delivered to recipients.
+Contrary to tools based on signatures, ntopng is a behavioural-based tool.
+Below you can read more about available behavioural checks and how alerts are delivered to recipients.

 .. toctree::
     :maxdepth: 2